 It seems like every week you hear of some sort of cyber attack on a business or government agency, but it shouldn’t really be news to us.
-These type of attacks are as old as the Internet itself.
+These types of attacks are as old as the Internet itself.

 Since the time of the earliest computer worms, like the Morris Worm in 1988, these little parasites have been infecting computers and networks around the world.
-But what are computer worms and why should we pay attention to them?
+But what are computer worms, and why should we pay attention to them?

 Hackers transmit these worms to your computer through software or operating system vulnerabilities.
 They usually arrive as attachments in email or instant messaging.
 They contain standalone software or files that do not have to attach themselves to any other software program to cause damage.

 The goal of a computer worm is to replicate itself and spread those copies to other computers, and they do this without any human interaction.
+This is what makes them not only dangerous but popular among hackers.

 Worms usually carry a “payload,” a piece of code that will make your computer vulnerable to other attacks.
 Without this payload, the life span of a worm is relatively short.
 This is because as soon as the worm deploys, it reveals the system weakness that allowed it to enter in the first place.
 Carrying and deploying a payload gives them another avenue into your system and network.